 After his invaluable contributions, Kuqi would be ignored by the Welsh manager, shunned from even having an impact off the bench, after Jason Roberts and Benni McCarthy pushed the forward further down the pecking order.
-“I had worked hard to get to the Premier League, but I wasn’t even making the bench and I wasn’t the type of person who liked to be watching from the stands,” explains Kuqi.
+“I had worked hard to get to the Premier League, but I wasn’t even making the bench, and I wasn’t the type of person who liked to be watching from the stands,” explains Kuqi.
 “Even from the bench, I always knew I could have an impact on the game.
 I knew I had to move on.”

 Crystal Palace required a striker, someone who could be the authoritative figurehead in their charge to gain promotion back to the Premiership.
-Having failed at the playoff hurdle last season, Chairman, Simon Jordan, kept his promise by allowing the top scorer from the previous the four years, Andy Johnson, to depart for Everton, for a then club record of £8.6 million.
+Having failed at the playoff hurdle last season, Chairman, Simon Jordan, kept his promise by allowing the top scorer from the previous four years, Andy Johnson, to depart for Everton, for a then club record of £8.6 million.

 There was a succession line in place.
 Palace had attempted to obtain Kuqi’s services before.
-His Championship experience and goal scoring prowess were the missing pieces, carefully cultivated to finish off Peter Taylor’s jigsaw, which upon completion, would be a combination tailor-made for promotion.
+His Championship experience and goal-scoring prowess were the missing pieces, carefully cultivated to finish off Peter Taylor’s jigsaw, which upon completion, would be a combination tailor-made for promotion.

 A deal was finally agreed on deadline day, an hour after the window had slammed shut.
 Kuqi put pen-to-paper, but his first season at Selhurst Park, in his own words, “didn’t go to plan.”

 "We had a great team and a really good spirit amongst the squad.
-I looked at the team before I joined and I knew what we could have achieved.
+I looked at the team before I joined, and I knew what we could have achieved.
 I always said that the reason why it didn’t work was down to Peter Taylor.”
 Kuqi continues, “We had a big squad with an abundance of experience.
 Taylor was the perfect gentleman, but I think he was lacking that nastiness and fire that was needed to get out of the Championship.
-As a manager, of course, you must be nice, but you need that other side, you can't just be a nice guy, that can only take you so far.”
+As a manager, of course, you must be nice, but you need that other side.
+You can't just be a nice guy.
+That can only take you so far.”

-After a lacklustre first season - under the man who would make David Beckham England captain during his time with the national set up - Taylor’s unimaginative football would see the south Londoners finish 13th in his first campaign, with his stubborn, defensive mindset causing heated frustration from the fanbase.
+After a lacklustre first season - under the man who would make David Beckham England captain during his time with the national set-up - Taylor’s unimaginative football would see the south Londoners finish 13th in his first campaign, with his stubborn, defensive mindset causing heated frustration from the fanbase.